 - 2 t. honey

 - While the beans bake, small dice the green pepper and onion.
-Saute on medium high heat with the garlic until translucent yet still crunchy.
+Add 1 T. olive oil and saute on medium high heat with the garlic until translucent yet still crunchy.

-- In a small bowl, set aside 3/4 cup black beans and 1/3 cup green pepper mixture.
+- In a large bowl, set aside half of the black beans and half the green pepper mixture.

-- In a food processor, process the remaining green pepper mixture and the rest of the black beans with 1 chipotle pepper, cumin, salt and the juice from 1/2 a lime until mostly smooth.
+- In a food processor, process the remaining green pepper mixture and the rest of the black beans with the egg, 1 chipotle pepper, cumin, salt and the juice from ½ a lime until a slightly chunky paste forms.